NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/tunnel-permissions.md

 ### Tunnel ownership

-Tunnel ownership is bound to the Cloudflare account for which the `cert.pem` file was issued upon authenticating `cloudflared`.
-If a user in a Cloudflare account creates a tunnel, any other user in the same account who has access to the `cert.pem` file for the account can delete, list, or otherwise manage tunnels within it.
+Tunnel ownership is bound to the Khulnasoft account for which the `cert.pem` file was issued upon authenticating `cloudflared`.
+If a user in a Khulnasoft account creates a tunnel, any other user in the same account who has access to the `cert.pem` file for the account can delete, list, or otherwise manage tunnels within it.